-An assessment will enable the Podiatrist to evaluate the presenting complaints through a means of reliable tests, and come to a diagnosis from the information gained.
+An assessment will allow me to evaluate your symptoms through a means of reliable tests, and come to a diagnosis from the information gained.

-An individualised treatment plan will be set.
-Treatment can be a combination of interventions dependent on the outcome of your assessment.
-Treatment may include provision of orthotics, stretching exercises, joint mobilisation and or taping.
+A treatment plan will be set, this can be a combination of interventions depending on the outcome of your assessment.
+Treatment may include prescribing you with orthotics, stretching exercises, mobilising the foot joints and or taping.

-Below are some interventions that the Podiatrist may recommend to you.
+Below are some interventions that we may recommend to you.

 Orthotics or insoles are corrective medical shoe inserts that are bespoke or customised for the individual.
-These are tailored to support and improve foot function, with the aim to reduce or eradicate symptoms experienced in the foot and associated structures.
+These are tailored to support and improve your foot function, with the aim to reduce or eradicate symptoms that you may be experiencing in your foot, and associated structures.

 Stretching exercises may be given to you as part of your treatment plan.
-The Podiatrist may instruct you on exercises which will further aid your recovery or condition.
-Stretching allows you to improve the elasticity in a muscle, increasing flexibility, control and your range of motion.
+We give you exercises which will further aid your recovery or condition.
+Stretching allows you to improve the elasticity in a muscle, increasing your range of motion, flexibility and control.

-Joint mobilisation is graded movement of a joint/s, using the careful movements to improve motion and joint function.
-The Podiatrist may offer this as part of your treatment, where indicated.
+Joint mobilisation is graded movement of a joint, using careful movements to improve motion and joint function.
+We may offer this as part of your treatment, if indicated.

 Taping offers support and stability to muscles and joints, rehabilitating them, or simply to give more support to an area whilst performing an activity without limiting the range of motion in the muscle or joint.
 Taping can be used in conditions such as plantar fasciitis and knee pain.

 There are occasions where further investigations are required such as a scan to aid diagnosis, or the input of another allied health professional, for example a Physiotherapist.
-The Podiatrist will make a timely referral to the appropriate professional where required.
+We make a timely referral to the appropriate healthcare professional where required.

 For biomechanical assessments and gait analysis:

-To find out if you will benefit from a Podiatric biomechanical assessment, contact the clinic and speak to Ronke the Podiatrist on 07988 916 198
+To find out if you will benefit from a biomechanical assessment, contact the clinic on 0118 304 9389